-There’s no way to send out lots of orders or ship effectively to any of these department stores, or even boutiques, unless you’ve got a third-party fulfillment center or your own distribution platform.
-Perhaps you even have a full-time employee who’s just there managing everything on the back end for you, working out of your studio or your office.
-But logistics, my friend, is really going to be the deal breaker between a brand that’s just going to be distributed in a couple different places and have a really nice small range, versus one that’s really going to see scale.
-Trust me.
-You simply cannot be the person who’s going to be doing your own logistics.
-You’ve got to get someone else on board, if that is your plan to grow.
+There’s no way to send out lots of orders or ship effectively to any department stores or boutiques unless you have a third-party fulfillment center or your own distribution platform.
+You could even have a full-time employee who’s just there managing everything on the backend for you, working out of your studio or office.
+However, logistics is really going to be the deal breaker between a brand that’s going to be distributed in a couple of different places and have a really nice small range, versus one that’s going to see scale.
+You cannot be the person who’s going to be doing your own logistics.
+You need someone else on board as part of your plan to grow.

-So just because you have the money to hire everyone does not take away from that valuable learning experience, right?
-You want to be able to set expectations, you want to be able to empathize with your employees because they’re going to want to know that you know how to talk the business, right?
-Similarly, if you were to hire a developer or a coder to work on your site, you know, these guys speak a totally different language.
-How else are you going to know and understand that language unless you do some research and learn a little bit more?
+It’s best to think about it as the sum of all the other areas of your business that you are really growing.
+Whether that’s marketing, sales, operations, analyzing finances and cash flow, merchandising… all of those areas where you might think, “I can’t believe I have to do this myself,” they are amazingly valuable learning opportunities for you for when you do decide to hire out those people.
+Just because you have the money to hire everyone does not take away from that valuable learning experience.
+You want to be able to set expectations and empathize with your employees so you can understand what their work entails.
+Similarly, if you were to hire a developer or a coder to work on your site, you’d want to understand how they communicate.
+How else are you going to know and understand the language unless you do some research and learn a little bit more?

 The handed-being-handed-to-you model is not going to cut it when you choose to scale your business.
 You’ll be hiring more people and your business will grow beyond you.
 It’s very important you understand exactly what those roles and responsibilities are and how they relate to you, the CEO of your company.